 - Disabled parking

 - Wheelchair access through visitor centre and around park grounds

 - A complimentary wheelchair if required.

 - Golf buggy service to beach

 - A designated viewing area for wheelchair guests, right next to a path of penguins.

 Living with wildlife

 Living alongside wildlife can be extremely rewarding but may also present an unwanted human and wildlife interaction.
-The Department of Environment and Primary Industries (DEPI) provides great advice for living with wildlife.
+The Department of Environment, Land, Water and Planning (DELWP) provides great advice for living with wildlife.